symfony2admingenerator/symfony2admingenerator.github.com/documentation/list.markdown

 ### Number format

-For field with type date Admingenerator use twig filter date.
+For field with type decimal Admingenerator use twig filter number_format.
-The date filter formats a date to a given format:
+The number_format filter format a number to a given format:

 {% highlight php %}
-{{ post.published_at|date }}
+{{ 200.35|number_format }}
 {% endhighlight %}

-Default Admingenerator format is 'Y-m-d'.
+If no formatting options are provided then Admingenerator will use the default formatting options of:
+* 0 decimal places.
+* . as the decimal point.
+* , as the thousands separator.

 This default can be easily changed in your config.yml :
 {% highlight yaml %}
 admingenerator_generator:
   twig:
-    date_format: 'm/d/Y'
+    number_format:
+      decimal: 2
+      decimal_point: ','
+      thousand_separator: ' '
 {% endhighlight %}